karandeepsingh7070/Overwatch-react/README.md

 * Built with **React hooks and TypeScript** (offering 100% type safety for predictable development).
 * **Lightweight** — you won't find context providers, reducers, or dispatches here.
 * Ideal for managing both **component-level and application-level shared state**, providing flexibility for various needs.
+* **Inspired by Zustand**: builds upon the simplicity and performance-first design of Zustand but reimagines it with a focus on advanced middleware, event-driven architecture, immutable state enforcement, and without the need for central store boilerplate.

 ---
-## Why This Exists: State management should be straightforward
+## Why This Exists: State management should be straightforward & Sensible

 If you've ever felt that Redux was too comprehensive for your needs, or that libraries like Zustand didn't offer enough specific control, OverWatch aims to provide a balanced approach.
 It combines a **minimal API** with **flexibility** to enhance your developer experience.